Praise-Id/post-install-config/README.md

 </p>

 - From the Admin Panel, look at the top navigation bar and click "Agents".
-- In the sub-menu that appears, click "Roles", click the "Add New Role" button
+- In the sub-menu that appears, click "Roles", click the "Add New Role" button.
 - In the "Role Name" field, type Supreme Admin (you can name this whatever you want).
 - Review the permission checkboxes on this page (organized into tabs like "Tickets," "Knowledgebase," "Miscellaneous").
 For a Supreme Admin role, check all available permissions across each tab.
 - Click "Add Role" or "Save Changes" at the bottom of the page to save.